tencentyun/intlcloud-documents/yehe_doc/网络与CDN/私有网络/操作指南/子网/开启或关闭广播_intl_en.md

 ## Background
 Multicast and broadcast are modes of one-to-many communication, which can help enterprises reduce network bandwidth consumption and network load through point-to-multipoint efficient data transmission.
-If unicast is used, the sending server needs to separately send to N servers for total N times.
-If multicast is used, the server sends the same data to N servers only once, which reduces server resource consumption and also bandwidth resources of the backbone network.
+In the unicast mode, the initiating server sends data to N servers separately.
+If the multicast mode, the server sends the same data to N servers in once, which reduces the server resource consumption and also the bandwidth resource of the backbone network.
 - Multicast: Tencent Cloud supports multicast on the VPC dimension.
 - Broadcast: Tencent Cloud supports broadcast on the subnet dimension.

 >?
->- The broadcast and multicast features are currently in beta phase.
-To become a beta user, please submit an application for broadcast or multicast.
+>- The broadcast and multicast features are currently in beta test.
+If you do need to use them, please [submit an application](https://console.cloud.tencent.com/workorder/category).
->- Currently, the broadcast and multicast features are available in Beijing, Shanghai, Guangzhou, Nanjing, Chengdu, Chongqing, and Hong Kong, China.
+>- At present, the regions supporting multicast and broadcast are: Beijing, Shanghai, Guangzhou, Chengdu, Chongqing, Nanjing, Hong Kong of China, Singapore, Seoul, Tokyo, Mumbai, Bangkok, Toronto, Silicon Valley, Virginia, Frankfurt and Moscow.
 >

 ## Overview